Gabelbombe/paper-secmonkey/README.md

-# In a House of of A Thousand Chimps
+# Stuck in the house of A Thousand Chimps

 _**Automated Monitoring for Security Misconfigurations with Security Monkey**_